JayGhz/JayGhz/README.md

 ###

-<p align="left">✨ Creating bugs since 2021<br><br>📚 I'm currently learning Three.js and improving my skills in web development.<br><br>🎯 Goals:<br>- Contribute to or leave a mark on the open-source community.<br>- Graduate and pursue remote work opportunities.<br>- Expand my knowledge about the latest technologies in programming.<br><br>🎲 Fun fact: Sometimes I spend more time configuring my GitHub profile and coding editor than actually programming!</p>
+<p align="left">✨ Creating bugs since 2021<br><br>📚 I'm currently learning Asrtro and Rust.<br><br>🎯 Goals:<br>- Contribute to or leave a mark on the open-source community.<br>- Graduate and pursue remote work opportunities.<br>- Expand my knowledge about the latest technologies in programming.<br><br>🎲 Fun fact: Sometimes I spend more time configuring my GitHub profile and coding editor than actually programming!</p>

 ###